 As a result, the McLaren 720S GT3 is a car that becomes an entirely different beast with a bespoke setup applied to the car.
 We have a real variety of setups available here at Coach Dave Academy for the GT World Challenge and Intercontinental GT Challenge, as well as set up for British GT circuits and the recently-released American circuits that all feature our brand-new philosophy.
 You can read more about that in our announcement for our all-new ACC setup subscription service.

 Aerodynamics and Bodywork

 The key to understanding the McLaren 720S GT3 is understanding how the aerodynamics work on the car.
-A sleek mid-engined design means that the car is very aerodynamically-efficient, which allows it to corner almost unlike any other car in Assetto Corsa Competizione.
+A sleek mid-engined design means that the car is very aerodynamically efficient, which allows it to corner almost unlike any other car in Assetto Corsa Competizione.

 The aerodynamic prowess of the 720S is amplified with good use of the rake on the car.
-Rake is created when the rear of the car is higher than the front of the car.
+A rake is created when the rear of the car is higher than the front of the car.
 The McLaren can run well at low-rake settings, where the aerodynamic balance can help keep the car planted and turning at higher speeds compared to its rivals.